-This article explains the golden circle, developed by Simon Sinek, in a practical way.
-After reading you will understand the basics of this powerful leadership tool.
+This article explains the Golden Circle, developed by Simon Sinek, in a practical way.
+After reading you will understand the basics of this powerful strategic management and leadership tool.

 Why are some organizations able to sell more products even though their competitors are equally good?
 Why are some leaders more influential than others?

 Simon Sinek, an ex-advertising executive and author, studied the success of the world’s leading and influential leaders and he found that the key to success lies in the way these organization and leaders think, act and communicate.

 The concept or thought model Simon Sinek developed is known as the Golden Circle.

 According to Simon Sinek, most companies have no idea why customers choose their products.
 Successful companies, however, let their customer approach driven by three questions that make up the Golden circle: